Sesili-A/employee_attendance_project/README.md

     │   └── styles.css
     └── package.json

 ⚙️ Environment Variables

-Create a .env file inside the backend folder.
+Create a .env file in the backend folder.

-You may copy from .env.example:
+You can copy from .env.example:

 PORT=5000
 MONGO_URI=your_mongodb_connection_string